husarion/erc2025-setup-description/README.md

 ---

 **That’s it!**
-You can now launch your local ROS 2 nodes and interact with the on‑site robot just as if everything were on the same LAN.
+You can now launch your local ROS 2 nodes and interact with the on‑site robot over the internet just as if everything were on the same LAN.